rmarting/rmarting.github.io/_posts/2020-09-25-how-upgrade-strimzi-operator.md

 When a new version of your operator is released, OLM will check it and then a new install plan will be created for the new version.

-If there is a new version avaible, the install plan should be similar to:
+If there is a new version available, the install plan should be similar to:

 ```bash
 ❯ oc get ip